rayana28nov/streamlit-dashboard/README.md

 # streamlit-dashboard
-Creating a dashboard using streamlit with the accidents data.
+Creating a dashboard using streamlit with the gapminder data.